mrolims/pynamicalsys/docs/source/dds_rte.rst

 .. code-block:: python

-   from pycandy import DiscreteDynamicalSystem as dds from pycandy import PlotStyler import numpy as np import matplotlib.pyplot as plt
+   from pynamicalsys import DiscreteDynamicalSystem as dds from pynamicalsys import PlotStyler import numpy as np import matplotlib.pyplot as plt